khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 Sorting is designed as a native functionality of tables.
 Tables use column sorting rather than [list sorting](/components/sorting).

 The default sort direction of a table is usually ordered by one specific column attribute, such as status, last updated, or priority.
-Sorting is indicated in the table header using the [chevron down](https://gitlab-org.gitlab.io/gitlab-svgs/?q=chevron-down) and [chevron up](https://gitlab-org.gitlab.io/gitlab-svgs/?q=chevron-up) icons.
+Sorting is indicated in the table header using the [arrow down](https://gitlab-org.gitlab.io/gitlab-svgs/?q=arrow-down) and [arrow up](https://gitlab-org.gitlab.io/gitlab-svgs/?q=arrow-up) icons.

 Clicking the icon will sort the rows based on the selected column, in ascending order first, and subsequently toggling between ascending and descending order.